korea-dbs/LPStore/README.md

 # SAMA_SQLiteOP

-This is a github repository with two Mobile SQLite Related Projects : SAMA and SQLite-OP.
+This is a github repository of SAMA, A SQLite project dedicated to analyze and optimize SQLite's Android Media Access Query Performance.
+The repository is separated into two parts : SAMBench and SQLite-OP.

 # Part 1.
 SAMBench

-SQLite Benchmark for Android Media Access

 ## Introduction

+SAMBench is an SQLite Benchmark for specialized in Android Media Access Queries.
+Developed by researchers from Hankuk University of Foreign Studies, Korea University and Samsung Electronics, this comprehensive tool reflects Android system's interaction with SQLite engine.
-SAMBench offers intuitive web-based dashboards and allows users to evaluate media access performance on different configurations, leveraging media access queries collected from Android applications
+By leveraging media access queries collected from real Android applications, SAMBench offers more accurate and thorough analysis to users.

-SAMBench is a comprehensive benchmarking tool designed to analyze the performance of SQLite database systems with a focus on media access in Android environments.
-Developed by researchers from Hankuk University of Foreign Studies and Samsung Electronics, this tool addresses the gap in understanding media access's impact on SQLite performance within Android systems.
-By leveraging media access queries collected from real Android applications, SAMBench offers a nuanced analysis through interactive web-based dashboards, enabling users to evaluate media access performance under various configurations.
+SAMBench also provides interactive web-based dashboards, enabling users to grasp SQLite's performance with intuitive graphs, as well as to compare results from various configurations.

 ## Features